Hlaursen/thomasnilsson.github.io/_posts/2017-04-24-Learning-Angular-JS.md

 I therefore made a python script to translate this `countries` object into individual country objects, which is included in the  [repository](https://github.com/thomasnilsson/thomasnilsson.github.io/tree/master/flagapp).

-By doing so, the angular functions `filter` and `orderBy` can now be applied to the country names, as well as the ISO codes.
+By doing so, the angular functions `filter` and `orderBy` can now be applied to the country names, as well as the ISO codes: `ng-repeat = country in countries | filter:selected | orderBy:sortField:order`

+The links to wikipedia were easy to generate with an angular expression: `en.wikipedia.org`/`wiki`/`{{country.name}}`, and even in the case of country names including space separated words, such as `United States`, wikipedia will automatically convert spaces ` ` into underscores `_`: [en.wikipedia.org/wiki/United States](https://en.wikipedia.org/wiki/United States)